 C++ STL Stack and Queue Explained — Usage, Pitfalls and Patterns

-Every non-trivial C++ program eventually needs to manage ordered sequences of work — undo history in a text editor, breadth-first search in a graph, request processing in a server.
+Every non-trivial C++ program eventually needs to manage ordered sequences of work — undo history in a text editor, breadth-first search in a graph, or request processing in a server.
 Reaching for a raw array or vector and manually tracking head/tail indices is both error-prone and noisy.
 The STL containers std::stack and std::queue exist precisely to encode the access discipline into the type itself, making your intent unmistakable to every developer who reads the code after you.

 Both containers are adapters, not standalone data structures.
-They sit on top of an existing container (deque by default) and deliberately hide most of its interface, exposing only the operations that make semantic sense for their access pattern.
+They sit on top of an existing container (std::deque by default) and deliberately hide most of its interface, exposing only the operations that make semantic sense for their access pattern.
 That restriction is a feature, not a limitation — it prevents you from accidentally random-accessing the middle of a queue and violating the ordering invariant your algorithm depends on.

 By the end of this article you'll understand how to construct, use, and compose both adapters; you'll know which underlying container to swap in for better performance in specific scenarios; and you'll have the vocabulary to talk about them confidently in a technical interview.
 We'll build two realistic mini-programs — a browser back-button simulator and a print-job scheduler — so every concept lands in a context that feels familiar.